 White sharks have been studied in California and other areas of the world for over two decades.
 However, on the east coast of the United States there is very little known about this species.
-In 2009, Massachusetts Division of Marine Fisheries biologists, Dr. Greg Skomal and John Chisholm were the first to successfully tag and track great whites in the Northwest Atlantic Ocean using high tech tags.
+In 2009, DMF biologists, Dr. Greg Skomal and John Chisholm were the first to successfully tag and track great whites in the Northwest Atlantic Ocean using high tech tags.
 We now have the ability to track local and long range movements, study behavior and biology, and estimate population size.

-The Massachusetts Division of Marine Fisheries relies on outside funding to conduct research.
-By taking action now and making a tax deductible donation through AWSC, you can give scientists the resources needed to continue and expand these critical studies.
+DMF, relies, in part, on outside funding to conduct its white shark research.
+By taking action now and making a tax deductible donation to AWSC, you can help support white shark research conducted by DMF and other scientists as well as the overall mission of the AWSC.
 Donate HERE.

-IV.
-The trophic ecology of white sharks in the western North Atlantic
+I. The trophic ecology of white sharks in the western North Atlantic

-S. Thorrold, L. Hamady – Woods Hole Oceanographic Institution
+S. Thorrold – Woods Hole Oceanographic Institution

-VI.
+III.
 A comparative analysis of DNA sequence variation in the white shark within and among ocean basins